 “On top of Amazon’s industry-leading minimum $15 per hour wage, the company offers full-time employees comprehensive benefits including full medical, vision, and dental insurance as well as a 401(k) with 50 percent match starting on day one.
 Amazon prioritizes the safety and health of its employees and has invested millions of dollars to provide a safe workplace.
 The company also offers up to 20 weeks of maternal and parental paid leave and innovative benefits such as Leave Share and Ramp Back, which give new parents flexibility to support their growing families.”

 “Amazon leverages its scale to help support local communities.
 Amazon has also pledged to invest over $700 million to provide upskilling training for 100,000 U.S. employees for in-demand jobs.
-The programs will help Amazon team members from all backgrounds access training to move into highly skilled roles across the company’s corporate offices, tech hubs, fulfillment centers, retail stores, and transportation network, or pursue career paths outside of Amazon.”
+The programs will help Amazon team members from all backgrounds access training to move into highly-skilled roles across the company’s corporate offices, tech hubs, fulfillment centers, retail stores, and transportation network, or pursue career paths outside of Amazon.”

-While unions have long tried to unionize workers at US Amazon locations, the closest the company came to have a small group of workers represented by a union was in 2014 when workers voted 21-to-6 against having the International Association of Machinists and Aerospace Workers represent them.
+While unions have long tried to unionize workers at US Amazon locations, the closest the company came to having a small group of workers represented by a union was in 2014 when workers voted 21-to-6 against having the International Association of Machinists and Aerospace Workers represent them.

 Amazon has also been accused of tracking worker, union, and community group data using technology to monitor and squash unionization efforts at its US locations.

 While unions have been active in their attempt to unionize the laborforce at Amazon, how widespread the support to unionize is among workers at the Alabama location is unclear.
 But it seems at least 450 workers signed the petition cards to have a vote.

 Connect with us: Head over to our Facebook Group for Small Business Sellers and interact with other small business owners.